 The subject line reads “Urgent Request: Ad Resize.”
 Next subject line: “Request: Tradeshow Graphics Needed- German.”
 Both due dates happen to be in 48 hours, which means you’ll need to get these in to the design team immediately, work on them in between meetings and push that creative brief your agency is waiting on until you finish these one-off requests.

 How often does this happen?
 All the time.
-According to a a survey done by Workflow (as seen in this pretty infographic), “60% percent of workers are either completely overwhelmed or barely meeting their deadlines.”
-In corporate marketing, whether you’re a manager, graphic designer or CMO, you similarly want to reduce the amount of “fire drills” that occur on a daily basis.
+More than half (52%) of the workers in a Robert Half survey said they were overwhelmed at work on a daily basis.
+In corporate marketing, whether you’re a manager, graphic designer or CMO, you similarly want to reduce the amount of “fire drills” that occur for your marketing campaigns.

 Put Data to Good Use